Craft Vendors & Exhibitors

 Team Louie Bluie appreciates your interest in bringing your finely crafted handiwork to our festival's visitors.

 This is a juried craft event, which means your application will be reviewed by a committee to determine the best fit for our festival.
 True crafters have to work hard to compete with the buy/sell items on the market, therefore by transitioning to a juried application we hope to better provide a venue that is true to our mission.
-We'll do our best to distinguish the difference between handmade and the buy/sell market.

 Individual artists, or craft or art nonprofit groups, school art clubs, or groups whose mission is related to crafts or art are considered prospective vendors, as well as book authors whose material reflects the heritage and culture of the Appalachian voice.
+Crafters who are juried members of a recognized guild, such as Foothills Craft Guild, Southern Highlands Guild, Appalachian Arts & Crafts Center, etc. are automatically accepted and should so note their membership in the appropriate space on the application.

 Hallmarks of quality such as originality, craftsmanship, design, material selection, and appropriateness to the Appalachian tradition is our criteria.
 This makes visual evidence of your craft(s) mandatory.
 Failure to attach or include photos and/or website presentation means your application will be rejected.
 Please don't overlook this not only very important but necessary component of the application process.

-This festival is on the generous grounds of a state park, but terrain and the nearby lake restricts the amount of suitable space for the festival layout.
-Therefore, there is a maximum number of spaces for craft vendors.
+There is a maximum number of spaces for craft vendors.
 If these are filled before your application is received, we hope you'll apply again in 2016.

 Submit an application using your choice of these two methods: